From industry expertise to software product: a founder's playbook for non-tech operators

 Total to first revenue4-9 months€17,000-€50,000

 Do I need to quit my job to do this?
 Not initially.
-Phases 1–3 can happen alongside your current role.
-Phase 4 requires 5–10 hours per week of your time for testing and decisions.
-Phase 5 (selling) may eventually require full-time attention, but only after the product has shown early traction.
+Phases 1-3 can happen alongside your current role.
+Phase 5 (selling) may eventually require full-time attention, but only after early traction.

-What if someone else in my industry has the same idea?
+What if someone else has the same idea?
 They probably do.
 Execution and distribution matter more than the idea.
-Your advantage is that you know the industry and the customers — use it.
+Your advantage is knowing the industry and customers - use it.

 Ready to turn your expertise into a product?